Bylaws

 1. Chair.

-1. The Chapter shall meet at least once a year, usually at the ARLIS/NA annual conference and/or at one of the ARLIS/NA MOQ, ARLIS/NA Ontario or ARLIS/NA Northwest Chapter meetings.
+1. The Chapter shall meet at least once a year, usually at the ARLIS/NA annual conference.

-2. The Executive Committee shall meet at least once a year, usually in conjunction with the ARLIS/NA annual conference or a chapter meeting.
+2. The Executive Committee shall meet at least once a year, usually in conjunction with the ARLIS/NA annual conference.

 3. The Executive Committee may convene special business meetings as necessary.